-You know what, You are right.
-Of course you don’t have time to do it.
-You are busy at work or studying, you need to take care of your children, partner, parents, cooking, cleaning… The majority of us find it hard to find time to allocate to the things we want to do.
-Daily demands really leave us with a very few essential resources to help our self-development and growth, and improvement.
+You know what, you are right.
+Of course, you don’t have time to do it.
+You are busy at work or studying, you need to take care of your children, partner, parents, cooking, cleaning… The majority of us find it hard to allocate time to the things that we want to do.
+Daily demands really leave us with very few essential resources to help our self-development, growth, and improvement.

-Many people will prioritise their carer, children, partners, paying bills and other essentials over their own health and wellbeing.
+Many people will prioritise their career, children, partners, paying bills and other essentials over their own health and wellbeing.
 Dealing with impulsive behaviour is something that can wait until we have more time.

-For example, for many people when deadlines approaching, or stress inreases they start compromising their self- care routine: preparing healthy lunches, going to a gym, doing yoga.
+For example, many people, when deadlines are approaching and stress increases, start compromising their self- care routine: preparing healthy lunches, going to a gym, doing yoga.
 It becomes difficult to find time to relax and unwind, some of us take shortcuts with their nourishment and self-care.
-We might turn to fast food, have a glass of wine to unwind rather than spending time meditating, watching TV instead of going for a walk to talking to a friend.
+We might turn to fast food, have a glass of wine to unwind rather than spend time meditating, watch TV instead of going for a walk or talking to a friend.

-Let me tell you that I understand as well when you usually find time for the thing you need to do.
+Let me tell you that I also understand when you usually find time for dealing with impulsive behaviour…

-When your wife leaves you, after you could not control your temper again, when you realised that you reactive aggressive anger drove your wife away.
+- When your wife leaves you after you could not control your temper again and you realise that your reactive aggressive anger drove your wife away.

-When you get fired after you embarrassed yourself at an office party, and your colleagues uploaded photos of you past out on the floor in the bathroom.
+- When you get fired after you embarrassed yourself at an office party and your colleagues uploaded photos of you passed out on the floor in the bathroom.

-When you start dealing with serious consequences of your impulsive overeating, reactive aggressive anger outbursts, impulsive shopping, gambling and other addictive behaviours you are more likely to find time.
+- When you start dealing with serious consequences of your impulsive overeating, reactive aggressive anger outbursts, impulsive shopping, gambling and other addictive behaviours, you are more likely to find the time.

-Sometime the pain you experience has to be quite great for you to take the first step, may be loosing job, friendships, intimate partner, health, future opportunities.
-Respect of others.
+Sometimes, the pain you experience has to be quite great for you to take the first step; it may take losing our job, friendships, an intimate partner, health, future opportunities, or the respect of others.

-Unfortunately for some of us by the time we decide to do it it might be to late.
+Unfortunately, for some of us, by the time we decide to do it, it might already be too late.

-We are not talking about doing a university degree, spend 20-30 minutes a day to learn and understand the difficulties you experience better.
+We are not talking about doing a university degree.
+Simply spend 20-30 minutes a day to learn and understand the difficulties you experience better.
 BE in control of your life.
-Sign up today www.impulsivity.com.au and learn proven strategies to be in control of your behaviour at all times.
+Sign up to one of our Online Impulsivity Programs today and learn proven strategies to be in control of your behaviour at all times.

 Flickr image by: Lauri Heikkinen